Cairo Santos: College career

 Santos committed to Tulane on 22 January 2010.
 Santos also received interest from Georgia Tech, Jacksonville, and Miami (OH).
-Santos played in all 12 games his freshman year and was named to the Conference USA (C-USA) All-Freshman Team and was honorable-mention All C-USA after leading the Green Wave in points scored while making 13 of his 16 field goal attempts, 32 of his 33 PATs, and handling kick off duties.
-In his sophomore season, Santos played in all 13 games and finished second on the team in scoring making 11/18 field goals and 33/34 PATs while handling kickoffs and punting duties averaging 41 yards a punt.
+Santos played in all 12 games his freshman year and was named to the Conference USA (C-USA) All-Freshman Team and was honorable-mention All C-USA after leading the Green Wave in points scored while making 13 of his 16 field goal attempts, 32 of his 33 PATs, and handling kickoff duties.
+In his sophomore season, Santos played in all 13 games and finished second on the team in scoring, making 11 of 18 field goals and 33 of 34 PATs while handling kickoffs and punting duties, averaging 41 yards a punt.

-The 2012 was a breakout season for Santos as he went 26 of 27 on PATs (his only miss was blocked) and a perfect 21 of 21 on field goals, including a school record 57-yard field goal.
-He became only the second kicker to make at least 20 in a season without a miss.
-12 of those field goals were from 40-plus yards and 2 from 50-plus and 31 of his 55 kickoffs went for touchbacks.
+2012 was a breakout season for Santos as he went 26 of 27 on PATs (his only miss was blocked) and 21 of 21 on field goals, including a school record 57-yard field goal.
+His 21 made field goals without a miss set an NCAA Division I record that still stands as of 2026.
+12 of those field goals were from 40-plus yards and 2 from 50-plus, and 31 of his 55 kickoffs went for touchbacks.
 At the end of the season, Santos was named consensus All-American and received the Lou Groza Award for the nation's most outstanding placekicker.

 Santos went on to compete in the 2014 NFLPA Collegiate Bowl, where he connected on a 39-yard field goal.